jacquayj/irods-s3-salmon/README.md

 <img align="left" src="salmon.jpg">

 `irods-s3-salmon` is a lambda function that swims upstream to update your data catalog, when S3 events occur.
+Works alongside [irods_resource_plugin_s3](https://github.com/irods/irods_resource_plugin_s3).
+This enables live streaming updates from S3 buckets -> iRODS.

+No more:

+- Stale and out-of-sync data catalogs
+- Waiting for scheduled jobs to run
+- Orphaned data object records

  ```
       /`·.¸